Mental Health Facilities Orofino, ID

 State Hospital North

 State Hospital North is a mental health treatment center in Orofino, ID, located at 300 Hospital Drive, 83544 zip code area.
 State Hospital North provides hospital inpatient treatment.
-State Hospital North offers individual psychotherapy, dialectical behavior therapy and activity therapy to young adults, adults and seniors 65 or older.
+State Hospital North offers psychotropic medication, activity therapy and individual psychotherapy to young adults, adults and seniors 65 or older.
 State Hospital North also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services at State Hospital North consist of diet and exercise counseling, chronic disease/illness management and psychosocial rehabilitation services.
+Additional services at State Hospital North consist of diet and exercise counseling, integrated primary care services and chronic disease/illness management.

 A To Z Counseling Orofino

 A To Z Counseling Orofino is a mental health clinic in Orofino, Idaho, located at 1275 Riverside Avenue, P. o.
 Box 1124, 83544.
 A To Z Counseling Orofino offers outpatient treatment.
-A To Z Counseling Orofino provides integrated dual diagnosis disorder treatment, trauma therapy and couples/family therapy to seniors 65 or older, adults and young adults.
-A To Z Counseling Orofino also supports children/adolescents with serious emotional disturbance, people with serious mental illness and people requiring dual diagnosis treatment.
-Some other services provided by A To Z Counseling Orofino include court-ordered outpatient treatment, family psychoeducation and psychosocial rehabilitation services.
+A To Z Counseling Orofino provides cognitive behavioral therapy, dialectical behavior therapy and behavior modification to seniors 65 or older, young adults and adults.
+A To Z Counseling Orofino also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with serious mental illness.
+Some other services provided by A To Z Counseling Orofino include psychosocial rehabilitation services, family psychoeducation and case management.

 Region Ii Mental Health Center - 39.5 miles from Orofino, ID

 Region Ii Mental Health Center is a mental health facility in Grangeville, ID, located at 216 South C Street, in the 83530 zip code.
-Region Ii Mental Health Center provides outpatient treatment and telemedicine/telehealth.
-Region Ii Mental Health Center provides group therapy, dialectical behavior therapy and cognitive behavioral therapy to young adults, adults and children / adolescents.
-Region Ii Mental Health Center also supports children/adolescents with serious emotional disturbance and people with serious mental illness.
-Some other services available at Region Ii Mental Health Center include mentoring/peer support/consumer-run services, case management and psychosocial rehabilitation services.
+Region Ii Mental Health Center provides telemedicine/telehealth and outpatient treatment.
+Region Ii Mental Health Center provides individual psychotherapy, trauma therapy and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and children / adolescents.
+Region Ii Mental Health Center also supports people with serious mental illness and children/adolescents with serious emotional disturbance.
+Some other services available at Region Ii Mental Health Center include case management, suicide prevention services and court-ordered outpatient treatment.

 Camas Professional Counseling Llc - 39.5 miles from Orofino, ID

 Camas Professional Counseling Llc is one of mental health facilities in Grangeville, Idaho, located at 304 North State Street, 83530 zip code.
 Camas Professional Counseling Llc provides outpatient treatment.
-Camas Professional Counseling Llc provides group therapy, couples/family therapy and dialectical behavior therapy to young adults, seniors 65 or older and children / adolescents.
-Camas Professional Counseling Llc also supports people with PTSD, active duty military and seniors or older adults.
-Additional services provided at Camas Professional Counseling Llc include suicide prevention services, case management and court-ordered outpatient treatment.
+Camas Professional Counseling Llc provides individual psychotherapy, cognitive behavioral therapy and couples/family therapy to children / adolescents, young adults and seniors 65 or older.
+Camas Professional Counseling Llc also supports people with serious mental illness, seniors or older adults and people with PTSD.
+Additional services provided at Camas Professional Counseling Llc include court-ordered outpatient treatment, assertive community treatment and case management.

 Sequoia Counseling Services Inc - 39.8 miles from Orofino, ID

 Sequoia Counseling Services Inc is a mental health clinic in Lewiston, ID, located at 531 Bryden Avenue, 83501 zip code area.
 Sequoia Counseling Services Inc provides outpatient treatment.
-Sequoia Counseling Services Inc offers dialectical behavior therapy, cognitive behavioral therapy and couples/family therapy to seniors 65 or older, young adults and children / adolescents.
-Sequoia Counseling Services Inc also supports children/adolescents with serious emotional disturbance, people with serious mental illness and transitional age young adults.
-Additional services offered at Sequoia Counseling Services Inc include court-ordered outpatient treatment, case management and suicide prevention services.
+Sequoia Counseling Services Inc offers cognitive behavioral therapy, trauma therapy and behavior modification to seniors 65 or older, adults and children / adolescents.
+Sequoia Counseling Services Inc also supports people with serious mental illness, transitional age young adults and children/adolescents with serious emotional disturbance.
+Additional services offered at Sequoia Counseling Services Inc include family psychoeducation, suicide prevention services and psychosocial rehabilitation services.

 Region Ii Mental Health Center - 40.0 miles from Orofino, ID

 Region Ii Mental Health Center is a mental health treatment clinic in Lewiston, Idaho, located at 1118 F Street, P. o.
 Box B, in the 83501 zip code.
 Region Ii Mental Health Center provides telemedicine/telehealth and outpatient treatment.
-Region Ii Mental Health Center provides cognitive behavioral therapy, individual psychotherapy and dialectical behavior therapy to seniors 65 or older, children / adolescents and adults.
-Region Ii Mental Health Center also supports people with serious mental illness, children/adolescents with serious emotional disturbance and clients referred from the court/judicial system.
-Additional services provided by Region Ii Mental Health Center consist of psychosocial rehabilitation services, assertive community treatment and court-ordered outpatient treatment.
+Region Ii Mental Health Center provides dialectical behavior therapy, trauma therapy and group therapy to adults, seniors 65 or older and young adults.
+Region Ii Mental Health Center also supports people with serious mental illness, clients referred from the court/judicial system and children/adolescents with serious emotional disturbance.
+Additional services provided by Region Ii Mental Health Center consist of mentoring/peer support/consumer-run services, suicide prevention services and psychosocial rehabilitation services.

 Saint Joseph Regional Medical Center Mental Health Department - 40.3 miles from Orofino, ID

 Saint Joseph Regional Medical Center Mental Health Department is a mental health facility in Lewiston, ID, located at 415 6th Street, 83501 zip code area.
 Saint Joseph Regional Medical Center Mental Health Department provides hospital inpatient treatment.
-Saint Joseph Regional Medical Center Mental Health Department provides individual psychotherapy, trauma therapy and psychotropic medication to young adults, adults and seniors 65 or older.
-Saint Joseph Regional Medical Center Mental Health Department also supports people with serious mental illness, people requiring dual diagnosis treatment and seniors or older adults.
-Additional services offered by Saint Joseph Regional Medical Center Mental Health Department consist of diet and exercise counseling, illness management and recovery and suicide prevention services.
+Saint Joseph Regional Medical Center Mental Health Department provides trauma therapy, activity therapy and group therapy to adults, seniors 65 or older and young adults.
+Saint Joseph Regional Medical Center Mental Health Department also supports seniors or older adults, people requiring dual diagnosis treatment and people with serious mental illness.
+Additional services offered by Saint Joseph Regional Medical Center Mental Health Department consist of suicide prevention services, diet and exercise counseling and family psychoeducation.

 Northwest Childrens Home Residential Treatment Main Campus - 40.4 miles from Orofino, ID

 Northwest Childrens Home Residential Treatment Main Campus is a mental health treatment center in Lewiston, Idaho, located at 419 22nd Avenue, part of the 83501 zip code.
 Northwest Childrens Home Residential Treatment Main Campus provides outpatient treatment and residential treatment.
-Northwest Childrens Home Residential Treatment Main Campus also offers cognitive behavioral therapy, couples/family therapy and individual psychotherapy to children / adolescents and young adults.
-Northwest Childrens Home Residential Treatment Main Campus supports people with trauma, transitional age young adults and patients with eating disorders.
-Northwest Childrens Home Residential Treatment Main Campus also provides supported employment, suicide prevention services and psychosocial rehabilitation services.
+Northwest Childrens Home Residential Treatment Main Campus also offers psychotropic medication, group therapy and couples/family therapy to young adults and children / adolescents.
+Northwest Childrens Home Residential Treatment Main Campus supports people requiring dual diagnosis treatment, people with PTSD and people with serious mental illness.
+Northwest Childrens Home Residential Treatment Main Campus also provides psychosocial rehabilitation services, family psychoeducation and education services.

 Saint Joseph Regional Medical Center Mental Health Clinic - 40.5 miles from Orofino, ID

 Saint Joseph Regional Medical Center Mental Health Clinic is a mental health clinic in Lewiston, ID, located at 428 6th Avenue, in the 83501 zip code.
 Saint Joseph Regional Medical Center Mental Health Clinic provides hospital inpatient treatment.
-Saint Joseph Regional Medical Center Mental Health Clinic offers dialectical behavior therapy, psychotropic medication and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
+Saint Joseph Regional Medical Center Mental Health Clinic offers integrated dual diagnosis disorder treatment, dialectical behavior therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
 More services at Saint Joseph Regional Medical Center Mental Health Clinic include case management and suicide prevention services.

 Region Ii Mental Health Center - 40.8 miles from Orofino, ID

 Region Ii Mental Health Center is a mental health center in Moscow, Idaho, located at 1350 Troy Road, Suite 2, 83843 zip code.
-Region Ii Mental Health Center provides telemedicine/telehealth and outpatient treatment.
-Region Ii Mental Health Center offers dialectical behavior therapy, psychotropic medication and trauma therapy to children / adolescents, seniors 65 or older and adults.
-Region Ii Mental Health Center also supports people with serious mental illness, children/adolescents with serious emotional disturbance and clients referred from the court/judicial system.
-More services available at Region Ii Mental Health Center include psychosocial rehabilitation services, court-ordered outpatient treatment and suicide prevention services.
+Region Ii Mental Health Center provides outpatient treatment and telemedicine/telehealth.
+Region Ii Mental Health Center offers group therapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to children / adolescents, adults and seniors 65 or older.
+Region Ii Mental Health Center also supports clients referred from the court/judicial system, children/adolescents with serious emotional disturbance and people with serious mental illness.
+More services available at Region Ii Mental Health Center include court-ordered outpatient treatment, psychosocial rehabilitation services and mentoring/peer support/consumer-run services.

 Quality Behavioral Health - 41.4 miles from Orofino, ID

 Quality Behavioral Health is a mental health treatment center in Clarkston, WA, located at 900 7th Street, 99403 zip code area.
 Quality Behavioral Health provides outpatient treatment.
-Quality Behavioral Health offers cognitive behavioral therapy, individual psychotherapy and behavior modification to seniors 65 or older, children / adolescents and young adults.
+Quality Behavioral Health offers group therapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, young adults and children / adolescents.
 Quality Behavioral Health also supports children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Additional services at Quality Behavioral Health consist of housing services, court-ordered outpatient treatment and case management.
+Additional services at Quality Behavioral Health consist of supported employment, family psychoeducation and supported housing.

 Scott Community Care Pllc - 42.0 miles from Orofino, ID

 Scott Community Care Pllc is a mental health clinic in Moscow, Idaho, located at 317 West 6th Street, Suite 208, 83843.
 Scott Community Care Pllc offers outpatient treatment.
-Scott Community Care Pllc provides couples/family therapy, cognitive behavioral therapy and group therapy to adults, seniors 65 or older and young adults.
-Scott Community Care Pllc also supports children/adolescents with serious emotional disturbance, people with trauma and people with PTSD.
-Some other services provided by Scott Community Care Pllc include case management, psychosocial rehabilitation services and family psychoeducation.
+Scott Community Care Pllc provides couples/family therapy, individual psychotherapy and activity therapy to adults, children / adolescents and seniors 65 or older.
+Scott Community Care Pllc also supports children/adolescents with serious emotional disturbance, seniors or older adults and people with trauma.
+Some other services provided by Scott Community Care Pllc include case management, family psychoeducation and psychosocial rehabilitation services.

 Palouse River Counseling - 49.7 miles from Orofino, ID

 Palouse River Counseling is a mental health facility in Pullman, WA, located at 340 Ne Maple Street, in the 99163 zip code.
 Palouse River Counseling provides outpatient treatment and telemedicine/telehealth.
-Palouse River Counseling provides integrated dual diagnosis disorder treatment, cognitive behavioral therapy and dialectical behavior therapy to adults, children / adolescents and seniors 65 or older.
+Palouse River Counseling provides trauma therapy, dialectical behavior therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
 Palouse River Counseling also supports people with serious mental illness.
-Some other services available at Palouse River Counseling include suicide prevention services, intensive case management and diet and exercise counseling.
+Some other services available at Palouse River Counseling include illness management and recovery, case management and supported employment.

 Quality Behavioral Health - 67.3 miles from Orofino, ID

 Quality Behavioral Health is one of mental health facilities in Pomeroy, Washington, located at 856 West Main Street, 99347 zip code.
 Quality Behavioral Health provides outpatient treatment.
-Quality Behavioral Health provides group therapy, individual psychotherapy and dialectical behavior therapy to seniors 65 or older, adults and young adults.
-Additional services provided at Quality Behavioral Health include supported housing, supported employment and integrated primary care services.
+Quality Behavioral Health provides trauma therapy, dialectical behavior therapy and individual psychotherapy to young adults, adults and children / adolescents.
+Additional services provided at Quality Behavioral Health include family psychoeducation, supported employment and supported housing.

 Loving Care And More Inc - 69.5 miles from Orofino, ID

 Loving Care And More Inc is a mental health clinic in Silverton, ID, located at 104 Wind River Drive, 83867 zip code area.
 Loving Care And More Inc provides telemedicine/telehealth and outpatient treatment.
-Loving Care And More Inc offers integrated dual diagnosis disorder treatment, dialectical behavior therapy and group therapy to adults, young adults and children / adolescents.
-Additional services offered at Loving Care And More Inc include integrated primary care services, suicide prevention services and family psychoeducation.
+Loving Care And More Inc offers dialectical behavior therapy, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to adults, children / adolescents and seniors 65 or older.
+Additional services offered at Loving Care And More Inc include family psychoeducation, education services and integrated primary care services.

 Frequently Asked Questions About Mental Health Treatment in Orofino, ID